-Shoulder pain is a common source of pain and can be caused by numerous conditions:
+Shoulder pain is a common source of pain and can be caused by numerous conditions including:

-- Rotator cuff problem – the Rotator Cuff muscles are muscles control shoulder movements and may cause pain in the shoulder or upper arm, particularly when lifting the arm, lying on it in bed or using the muscles during activities such as washing and getting dressed.
+- Rotator cuff related shoulder pain – The Rotator Cuff muscles are a group of four muscles that control and provide stability to the shoulder.
+They may cause pain in the shoulder or upper arm, particularly when lifting the arm, lying on it in bed or using the muscles during activities such as washing and getting dressed.

-- Referred shoulder pain – Shoulder problems most commonly causes pain in the upper arm, however pain that may present in the shoulder or upper arm may be coming from another source such as the neck.
+- Referred shoulder pain – Shoulder problems most commonly causes pain in the upper arm and shoulder itself; however the pain and symptoms may actually be coming from another source such as the neck.

-- Osteoarthritis – Osteoarthritis of the “ball and socket joint” of the shoulder is much less common than arthritis of the knee and hip but can occur.
-It may cause pain and stiffness over a period of months or years, or symptoms may be triggered after a minor fall.
+- Osteoarthritis – Osteoarthritis of the shoulder, is caused by normal age related changes within the ball and socket joint of the shoulder.
+It is much less common than arthritis in other joints of the body such as the knees or hips and may cause pain and stiffness over a period of months or years.
+Symptoms can sometimes be triggered after an injury or fall.

-- Shoulder instability – this is often associated with an acute injury such as a dislocation or with laxity and weakness in the shoulder causing excessive movement of the shoulder joint.
+- Shoulder instability – This is often associated with an acute injury such as a dislocation, or with laxity and weakness in the shoulder muscles which cause excessive movement of the shoulder joint.